 • Add a thin layer of the cake batter to the bottom of the pan, then add one-quarter of the apples on top of the batter.
 Ribbon one-quarter of the remaining cake batter over top of the apples; the batter should not completely cover all of the apples (it will spread when baking).
 Repeat three more times with the remaining apples and cake batter, ending with a layer of cake batter, but again it will not totally cover the apples, that's okay!

 • Bake for 1 hour 30 minutes, or until a skewer inserted into the center comes out clean.
+Place the pan on a wire rack and for 20 minutes, then invert the pan and remove the cake.
 Cool to room temperature before serving.
-Leftovers can be stored at room temperature for up to 5 days.
+Leftovers can be stored at room temperature for up to 4 days.

 Notes

-• I used a slotted spoon to transfer the apples so that not too much juice transferred, but there still was some and it didn't appear to negatively affect the cake at all.
+• I used a slotted spoon to transfer the apples from the bowl to the prepared pan so that not too much accumulated juice was transferred, but there still was some and it didn’t appear to negatively affect the cake at all.

 Did you make this recipe?